 With all this in mind, let your friends and family know not to feed their leftovers to the dog, no matter how much they plead.
 Instead, have a few healthy dog treats nearby to distract them.

 Keen gardeners will take advantage of warmer weather, but if you're tackling some of the bigger jobs, such as mowing the lawn or trimming hedges, it’s a good idea to keep your dog inside.

 While many dogs will be scared of the loud noise, others may decide to investigate and have a sniff around dangerous garden tools and end up with cut noses or paws.

 Pesticides, fertilisers, weed killer and slug pellets can also be highly toxic, so it’s essential to keep your dog from exploring areas of the garden where these have been used.
 If you have a compost heap, it will be full of bacteria, you should think about a way to ensure that your dog doesn’t start digging around in it.

 Lungworm is a type of parasitic worm that can infect dogs.
 It is found in slugs and snails and the trails that they leave.
 It can be fatal for dogs, but you can protect your dog by ensuring that this is covered in their regular parasite care.
 Read more here.

 If the temperature rises

-If we are lucky enough to see some higher temperatures over the coming weeks, there are some great tips here on keeping your dog cool and safe.
+If we’re lucky enough to see some higher temperatures over the coming weeks, there are some great tips on keeping your dog cool and safe.